coltorapps/builder/docs/src/app/page.md

 - Unopinionated: Affords you the freedom to build anything you imagine.
 - Progressively Enhanceable: Embraces web standards.

-Currently, Basebuilder offers support for React, with plans to extend compatibility to other front-end frameworks in the future.
+Currently, **Builder** offers support for React, with plans to extend compatibility to other front-end frameworks in the future.

 {% callout type="warning" title="Alpha Stage" %}
-We are successfully using Basebuilder in real-world production apps.
+We are successfully using **Builder** in real-world production apps.
 However, it's important to note that the project is currently in the alpha stage, which means that breaking changes can occur even in minor or patch updates.
 {% /callout %}

 ---